Efficient Bounds and Estimates for Canonical Angles in Randomized Subspace Approximations: Numerical Experiments

-\item { Blue lines and dashes} represent the unbiased space-agnostic estimates in \Cref{prop:space_agnostic_estimation} (averages of $N=3$ independent trials with blue shades marking the corresponding minima and maxima in the trials) evaluated with the true (lines) and approximated (dashes) singular values, $\Sigmab$ and $\wt\Sigmab$, respectively;
+\item { Blue lines and dashes (\b{Prop1 w/ $\sigmab$ and $\wh\sigmab$}) } represent the unbiased space-agnostic estimates in \Cref{prop:space_agnostic_estimation} (averages of $N=3$ independent trials with {blue shades} marking the corresponding minima and maxima in the trials) evaluated with the true (lines) and approximated (dashes) singular values, $\Sigmab$ and $\wt\Sigmab$, respectively;

-\item { Cyan lines and dashes} represent the posterior residual-based bounds in \Cref{thm:with_oversmp_computable_det} evaluated with the true (lines) and approximated (dashes) singular values, $\Sigmab$, and $\wt\Sigmab$, respectively;
+\item { Cyan lines and dashes (\b{Thm2 w/ $\sigmab$ and $\wh\sigmab$}) } represent the posterior residual-based bounds in \Cref{thm:with_oversmp_computable_det} evaluated with the true (lines) and approximated (dashes) singular values, $\Sigmab$, and $\wt\Sigmab$, respectively;